 Adaptability and Versatility

-There are venting options on all four sides of the tent; however, the front door and back "escape hatch" (half door) will not perform well if it's raining hard.
+The Assault 2 offers some of the best versatility and adaptability of any of the lighter-weight single-wall models in our review.
+There are venting options on all four sides of the tent; however, the front door and back "escape hatch" (half door) aren't really an option if it is raining, as there is no awning over it.
 If you carry the vestibule, you can increase ventilation by leaving the front door wide open.

 While not as versatile as most double wall 4-season models in humid, wet, three-season conditions, the Assualt features great venting that improves its versatility over other single-wall options.